 (1) Organization of the Selectboard shall be done in accordance with 24 V.S.A. § 871.

 (2) The Selectboard shall elect a Vice Chair at its organizational meeting.

 (3) The Chair of the Selectboard shall preside at all meetings of the Selectboard.
 If the Chair is not present, the Vice Chair of the Selectboard shall serve as acting chair.

 (4) If any member of the Selectboard fails to attend at least 70 percent of the meetings in any 12-month period or misses three consecutive meetings without the consent of the Selectboard, the Selectboard may declare the position vacant and fill it in accordance with State law.

-(5) The Selectboard shall determine its own rules and orders of business not addressed by this chapter and State statute.
+(5) The Selectboard shall determine its own rules and orders of business not addressed by this charter and State statute.

 § 155C-3.
 Appointed officers

-(a) In addition to all other offices which may be filled by appointment by the Selectboard pursuant to State law, the Selectboard shall appoint the following officers:
+(a) In addition to all other offices that may be filled by appointment by the Selectboard pursuant to State law, the Selectboard shall appoint the following officers:

 (1) Town Treasurer;

 (2) listers or an assessor;